 All couriers weigh and measure parcels while in transit.
 Any discrepancy found in the weight or dimensions declared on Easyship will be charged by the courier at a premium.
 Adjustments will reflect on your account within 90 days of shipment creation.

-More information on how chargeable weight is determined here: How Chargeable Weight is Calculated
+More information on how chargeable weight is determined is here: How Chargeable Weight is Calculated

 All couriers’ pricing structures are based on weight classes or tiers.